prasadsnm/BillPaymentServices/README.md

-# BillPaymentServices
+# InvoicePaymentServices
-Bill payment services
+Invoice payment services

 User Story:
-As a user, I want to be able to process payments for vendor/supplier bills.
-To achieve this, I need a web app that allows me to select a bill to pay, specify payment details, save the payment information, and view a list of payment information for paid bills.
+As a user, I want to be able to process payments for vendor/supplier Invoices.
+To achieve this, I need a web app that allows me to select a Invoice to pay, specify payment details, save the payment information, and view a list of payment information for paid Invoices.

 Task Acceptance Criteria:
-1. The system should provide a list of bills, and I should be able to select one bill to create payments for.
+1. The system should provide a list of Invoices, and I should be able to select one Invoice to create payments for.
 2. When creating a payment, I should be able to enter the following information: amount, debit date, and payment method (e.g., Bank transfer, Email transfer, Credit card).
 3. After entering the payment information, I should be able to submit it.
-4. Multiple payments can be attributed to a single bill until it is completely settled.
+4. Multiple payments can be attributed to a single Invoice until it is completely settled.
-5. Once a payment has been created, the system should automatically mark the bill as paid if the full amount has been paid off.
+5. Once a payment has been created, the system should automatically mark the Invoice as paid if the full amount has been paid off.
-6. The system should maintain a list of paid bills, including their payment information.
+6. The system should maintain a list of paid Invoices, including their payment information.
 7. The web app should handle any errors or exceptions and provide clear error messages when necessary.

 Task Component Requirements: